KelvinoKing/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute script --> Adds execute permission to the owner of file

 6-multiple_permissions script --> Add execute permission to the owner and the group owner and read permission to the other users

+7-everybody script --> Adds execution permission to the owner ,group and other users